This post contains affiliate links.

 Pumpernickel Bread

-Pumpernickel bread has a dark, dense texture and a slightly sweet flavor that pairs well with smoky or spicy cheeses.
-We like it with Pepper Jack or Provolone.
+Pumpernickel is often made with molasses and or brown sugar which, in combination with rye flower, gives it a dark, dense texture and a slightly sweet flavor.
+It pairs well with smoky or spicy cheeses.
+We like it with pepper jack, provolone, gruyere, Swiss or Emmental.
 Try adding some sliced ham or pastrami to the sandwich for a classic deli-style grilled cheese.

 5 Unique Types of Bread for Grilled Cheese